Cyfrin/Updraft/courses/solidity/3-fund-me/11-more-solidity-math/+page.md

 ### Introduction

-In this lesson, we will guide you through converting the value of ETH to USD using the previously defined `getPrice` function within the new `getConversionRate` function.
+In this lesson, we will guide you through converting the value of ETH to USD.
+We'll use the previously defined `getPrice` function within the new `getConversionRate` function.

 ### The `getPrice` and `getConversionRate` Functions